 Below are some initial and key areas of thought

-Trust & accountability: in flexible work environments control is maintained by adopting a top down ethos of trust, support and accountability; not micro-management.
+Trust & accountability: in flexible work environments control is maintained by adopting a top down ethos of trust, support and accountability.
 Adopting this mentality as the starting point in your thinking allows resilient solutions to flourish.

 Facilitation & content: do we need new skills?
 Do we need new people, content or forms of communication in order to succeed?

 Workplace analytics: adaptability requires an in-depth understanding of what is happening in the here and now, without this you’ll be reacting too late or to incomplete information.

 How do we move from intent to impact?

 With these considerations in mind it is time to plan your journey from goals to implementation, following these initial steps: